 A student should be aware of refund implications when dropping a course.
 Refund schedules will be posted at the Business Services Office on campus.
 Special-length courses may have a refund schedule different than the published standard term schedule.
 A student may inquire about these at the Business Services Office.
 Refunds are generated automatically on withdrawal from a class.
 If payment has been made by credit card, refund will be made to the credit card used for payment.
 Refunds require two-three weeks for processing.
-Refunds are processed by the issuance of a check from the Business Office or through a third party provider, Higher One.
-Students will receive a card from Higher One at which time they will have to log in to https://swtexas.higheroneaccount.com/ to choose their preferred method for receiving refunds.
-Students will be charged a fee to replace a lost Higher One card.
+Refunds are processed by the issuance of a check from the Business Office or through a third party provider, BANKMOBILE.
+Students will receive a refund selection kit from BANKMOBILE to choose their preferred method for receiving refunds.
+Students will be charged a fee to replace a lost BANKMOBILE card.
 A student who has opted for the installment payment plan, has dropped classes, and/or withdraws from the College is responsible for the full payment of the promissory note.
 Refunds will be applied to any balance due on the note.